WardenHybrid/among-us-browser/README.md

-this is a simple among us browser template, I'm working on it
+This is a simple among us browser template, I'm working on it